 - Applicants receive an offer irrespective of any information disclosed. - Upon receipt of an offer from UCB applicants will be asked to complete a student requirement form online.
-This information is assessed for support needs by representatives from learning services. - Should a meeting be required to discuss the information provided then the Academic Skills Centre will schedule a meeting to discuss putting in place a transition plan to establish if reasonable adjustments can be made that enable the University to deliver the programme applied for.
-Applicants can also initiate this meeting by contacting disabilitysupport@ucb.ac.uk to arrange an appointment. - All offers are conditional upon the University being able to implement the specific adjustments reasonably needed for by the particular applicant to complete their course.
+This information is assessed for support needs by representatives from Disability and Neurodiversity Support team Learning Services. - Should a meeting be required to discuss the information provided then the Academic Skills Centre will schedule a meeting (team capacity permitting) to discuss putting in place a transition plan to establish if reasonable adjustments can be made that enable the University to deliver the programme applied for.
+Applicants can also initiate this meeting by contacting DNSupport@ucb.ac.uk to arrange an appointment. - All offers are conditional upon the University being able to implement the specific adjustments reasonably needed for by the particular applicant to complete their course.
 The University is more likely to be able to implement such adjustments in a prompt and timely fashion if they are notified of any such requirements early in the recruitment process and if applicants engage in any necessary discussions or health assessments as required by the University.